 2. Whether the Remuneration Committee reviewed the firm's remuneration policy during the past year, and if so, an overview of any changes that were made.

-The Company's Remuneration Policy was reviewed by the BNRC and the Board at their meeting held on April 18, 2023.
-There were no changes made in the Remuneration Policy.
+The Company's Remuneration Policy was reviewed by the BNRC and the Board at their meeting held on April 15, 2025.
+The changes were made to align the Remuneration Policy with ICICI Group practices.

 3. Discussion of how the Company ensures that risk and compliance employees are remunerated independently of the businesses they oversee.